biojava/biojava.github.io/wiki/Google_Summer_of_Code_2010.md

 ### All-Java Multiple Sequence Alignment

+Develop an all-Java implementation of a multiple sequence alignment algorithm.
+Interested students should have a general knowledge of alignment algorithms and experience in Java-based software development.

 **Mentor:** Andreas Prlic

-**Project:** Develop an all-Java multiple sequence alignment algorithm

-**Student background requirements:** General knowledge of alignment algorithms, Java development experience